 Customers can also sign up for standalone NBN, and add selected Foxtel packs to their plan at a later date.
 Foxtel from Telstra means both your NBN plan and Foxtel subscription are charged via a single bill: you’ll also get the latest compatible iQ box, your choice of add-on channel packs including Movie, Sport, Kids, Documentary, and Drama, and easy access to pay-per-view events and movie rentals from the Foxtel Store.

 How does Telstra compare to other NBN providers?

-Overall, while Telstra for barebones unlimited data tends to be priced higher than the competition, other providers worth keeping an eye out for include:
+Overall, Telstra for bare-bones unlimited data tends to be priced higher than the competition.
+If you’re looking to shop around, other providers worth keeping an eye out for include:

 Is Telstra NBN worth the money?

-Telstra has recently streamlined its NBN plans in the wake of controversy surrounding speeds and pricing.
-This affected not just Telstra but quite a few other telcos – and there are sure to be more telcos in the future.
-Telstra has also recently introduced its first unlimited plans, but at an entry price a lot higher than some smaller providers.
+Telstra has recently streamlined its NBN plans in the wake of controversy surrounding speeds and pricing. .
+The telco has also recently introduced its first unlimited plans, but at an entry price a lot higher than some smaller providers.

 Telstra is more than just broadband – it’s a whole ‘entertainment’ company in its partnership with Foxtel.
-Customers who like TV and sport may find merit in splurging for a Telstra Foxtel bundle, which few other providers can match in terms of all out entertainment value.
+Customers who like TV and sport may find merit in splurging for a Telstra Foxtel bundle (or simply Telstra TV), which few other providers can match in terms of all out entertainment value.
 Telstra proves time and time again it’s not just about a cheap price – it wants to take care of the whole house’s entertainment needs.